Bilingual education by country or region: United States

 Bilingual education in the U.S. focuses on English Language Learners (ELL).

 The emphasis on English rejects that the student has a dominant language as part of their identity and culture that will continue to develop with time.
 According to the U.S. Department of Education website, a bilingual education program is "an educational program for limited English proficient students".
 (The Office of English Language Acquisition, 2009).
 The term "limited English proficiency" remains in use by the federal government, but has fallen out of favor elsewhere.
 According to Bankstreet's Literacy Guide this shift is due to the fact that the term ELL represents a more accurate reflection of language acquisition.
-The term "English language learner" is now preferred in schools and educational research to refer to a student whose first language is not English and who needs language support services in order to succeed in school.
+The term "English language learner" is now preferred in schools and educational research to refer to a student whose first language is not English and who needs language support services to succeed in school.

 In the United States, proponents of the practice argue that it will not only help to keep non-English-speaking children from falling behind their peers in math, science, and social studies while they master English, but such programs teach English better than English-only programs.
-For many students, the process of learning literacy and a new language simultaneously is simply an overwhelming task, so bilingual programs began as a way to help such students develop native language literacy first - research by Cummins, a central researcher in the field, shows that skills such as literacy developed in a first language will transfer to English.
+For many students, the process of learning literacy and a new language simultaneously is simply an overwhelming task, so bilingual programs began as a way to help such students develop native language literacy first – research by Cummins, a central researcher in the field, shows that skills such as literacy developed in a first language will transfer to English.
 Opponents of bilingual education argue that it delays students' mastery of English, thereby retarding the learning of other subjects as well.
 In California, where at least one-third of students were enrolled in bilingual classes in the mid-1990s, there has been considerable politicking for and against bilingual education.